Sunday, 16 March 2025

 śúcir yatī́ giríbhya ā́ samudrā́t

-"Alone of rivers, Sarasvatī was attentive (to the prayer), going pure from the mountains to the ocean."
+"Alone among the rivers, Sarasvatī was attentive (to the prayer), going pure from the mountains to the ocean."

 rāyáś cétantī bhúvanasya bhū́rer